artbywillemijn/artbywillemijn.github.io/README.md

 to run:

-`jekyll serve --drafts --watch --baseurl=`
+`jekyll serve --drafts --watch --baseurl= --port=4001`

-the site is then available at http://localhost:4000
+the site is then available at http://localhost:4001